mrhhyu/tensorflow_fedora/README.md

-# Install TensorFlow on Fedora 33
+# Install TensorFlow-GPU on Fedora 33

 TensorFlow is a well-known machine learning framework in industry as well as academia that supports both CPU and GPU based computations.